Explore

 The Mighty Celestial's rating:

-Just like I did with Tron, I'll admit that, despite the potential locked in the idea of this movie, the story came off as pretty boring.
-And because motion capture technology was still in it's early stages, the people ended up looking stiff and very "wooden, despite the advanced leap in the amount of pixels per image.
+To start with, despite the potential locked within the premise of this movie, the story in the first Final Fantasy is way more boring that could have been be expected.
+Particulerly from fans of the soutrce material.
+On top of that, because motion capture technology was still in it's early stages, the humans depicted here ended up looking stiff and very "wooden, despite the advanced leap in the amount of pixels per image.

 But still, at the time of it's release, the visuals were really something to behold.
-This was a major stepping stone that would eventually lead to some of the most high tech images we are seeing not just on movies screens today, but also, in the crossing over of video-game technology.
+For me, this was a major stepping stone that would eventually lead to some of the most high tech images we are seeing not just on movies screens today, but also, in the crossing over of video-game technology.

 Elderly owners of a small, crumbling tenant building are threatened with eviction, but are saved by tiny sentient flying saucers.

 A Mini-Me version of Close Encounters Of The 3rd.
-Kind, with just a splash of Cocoon, for flavor.
+Kind, with just a splash of Cocoon, for that “just the way Grandma used to make it” kind of flavor.

 The Mighty Celestial's rating: